 The new year is a great time to start fresh; to double down on making your board career a reality and make changes that will facilitate this.
-Unfortunately, those changes are often forgotten as family and social pressures on top of a busy executive job leave little time to consider anything more than managing the status quo – to the detriment of your career, retirement or ambitions.
+Unfortunately, those changes are often forgotten as your family, social pressures and a busy executive job leaves little time to consider anything more than managing the status quo – to the detriment of your career, retirement or ambitions.

 As such, it is of utmost importance that you put both achievable and sustainable practices in place to ensure that you are able to persevere and get appointed.
 I recommend you do this by focusing on two elements.

 Successful Non-Executives Directors (NEDs) start their journey to a board appointment early in their careers because they recognise it takes time to build their experience and to get appointed.
 For this reason, they spend a good deal of time building their networks but they are also clear about what their value is at board level and the specific organisations they are targeting.
 These last two points are important to understand as they provide structure for you moving forward.

 On the assumption that you are clear on what sort of organisation will appoint you and you know why you should be appointed to those boards, then you should focus on building networks in and around these organisations.
 My previous Chairman (an exceptional executive recruiter) used to advise executives considering a board appointment to consider spending up to 30% of their time focusing on building or sustaining their own brand.
 Much of his advice was focused on ensuring that they maintained and grew their personal connections.
 This is what successful NEDs do when preparing for a board appointment.